dikiwahyudi11/Monthly-Airline-Passenger-Forecasting/README.md

 ### Introduction

+This project is conducted as part of the course "Time Series Analysis".
 This project aims to forecast the monthly airline passenger count of the United States from 1949 to 1960 (`AirPassengers`).

 ### Methods
 Seasonal Autoregressive Integrated Moving Average (SARIMA) is an extension of the ARIMA model that incorporates seasonality.
 It is denoted as $\text{SARIMA}(p, d, q)(P, D, Q)_m$, where: